luispellizzon/feedback-UI-json-server/README.md

 This is a feedback app project using a Javascript library called React to build the app interface.

-You can check it out here:
+You can check the DEMO here:

+## New Features: Json-server back-end
+- It is a NPM package created for front-end developers to create a quick back-end for prototyping and mocking taking advantage of a full (fake) REST API.